-- The Pax Core Bond Fund outperformed the Bloomberg Barclays US Aggregate Bond Index in the third quarter.
+- The Pax Core Bond Fund modestly underperformed with the Bloomberg Barclays US Aggregate Bond Index (Barcap Index) in the third quarter.

 Performance data quoted represent past performance, which does not guarantee future results.
 Investment return and principal value of an investment will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance data quoted.
 For most recent month-end performance information call 800.767.1729 or visit impaxam.com

 Figures include reinvested dividends, capital gains distributions and changes in principal value.

 7The inception date for the Pax Core Bond Fund Institutional Class and Investor Class is December 16, 2016.